D33ptar00p/analytics_dashboard/readme.md

 # Analytics Dashboard

-This application is deloped using Python Flask framework to provide a analytics dashboard from the timeseries provided.
+This application is developed using Python Flask framework to provide a analytics dashboard from the timeseries provided.

 Below is the homepage, you ay upload the the data file for timeseries data